 The School and its doctor of pharmacy program are ranked number one in the nation by U.S. News & World Report.
 Enrollment has increased by 23 percent since 2005 to approximately 650 students.
 A number of those students study at the School’s satellite campus in Asheville, North Carolina, which was launched in 2011.

 The research enterprise has expanded greatly during Blouin’s tenure.
 The School’s total research funding stood at approximately $2.2 million in 2002.
-By 2013, funding had grown to more than $22.6 million, and the School is currently second among the nation’s pharmacy schools in total research funding.
+By 2015, funding had grown to nearly $27 million, and the School is currently second among the nation’s pharmacy schools in total research funding.
 The size of the School’s facilities has nearly doubled to 315,000 square feet with the opening of the Genetic Medicine Building in 2008 and Marsico Hall in 2014.
 Most of the space in the new buildings is dedicated to research.

 The number of faculty at the School has grown by more than 70 percent since 2005 to nearly 110, and there are more than 100 graduate students enrolled, an increase of more than 25 percent since 2005.